Nie Shubin

-Nie Shubin (聂树斌 (Niè Shùbīn); November 6, 1974 – April 27, 1995) was a Chinese man wrongfully executed for a rape and murder in the Hebei suburb of Shijiazhuang.
-His is one of the most famous wrongful executions in the history of the People's Republic of China, and considered an example of the injustice in the Communist Chinese legal system from the "Strike Hard" era.
+Nie Shubin (聂树斌 (Niè Shùbīn); November 6, 1974 – April 27, 1995) was a Chinese man wrongfully executed for a rape and murder in the Hebei capital, Shijiazhuang.
+His is one of the most famous wrongful executions in the history of the People's Republic of China, and considered an example of injustice in the Communist Chinese legal system from the "Strike Hard" era.

 Trial and execution

 In 1994, police in Shijiazhuang found the decomposed corpse of Kang Juhua (康菊花 (Kāng Júhuā)), a woman in her thirties, in a cornfield between the Shijiazhuang Hydraulic Parts Factory and Kongzhai Village.
 Near the corpse police found a bicycle, a dress and underwear.
 After a brief on-the-spot investigation, the police determined that this was a road rape and murder case.
 20 year old Nie Shubin was one of the first bicyclists to pass by the area after police discovered the scene.
 He was arrested on the spot.

 In an extremely short surprise trial characteristic of the "Strike Hard" campaigns of the era, Nie was charged on April 20, 1995, arraigned on the 22nd, convicted on the 25th, issued a death warrant on the 26th, and executed by shooting on the 27th.
 On the 28th, Nie's father went to the detention center to deliver daily necessities for his son as usual, when the staff told him, "don't come again, your son was executed yesterday."

 At the time, an official in the Hebei procuratorate raised an objection, believing that beyond the (likely forced) confession, there was no other evidence of Nie's guilt, and demanded that the sentence be changed.
 Reportedly it was Xu Yongyue (许永跃 (Xǔ Yǒngyuè)) as secretary of the Hebei Political and Legal Committee, who ordered security officials to "kill him, and kill him quickly."